12yanogden/gas-quickstart/README.md

 The default `.claspignore` file in the Apps Script Starter kit will push all the JS and HTML inside the `rootDir` folder and ignore all the other files.

-## :beginner: Using Git with Google Apps Script
+## Using Git with Google Apps Script

 ![Google Apps Script - Github](images/github-apps-script.png)